 The Falkirk Lowland Raised Bog Restoration Project will work to restore nine degraded sites that are across the Slamannan Plateau in Falkirk.
 Some of the techniques included in this project will involve removing scrub and forestry, and blocking ditches across the bogs to retain water by damming and bunding.
 Bunding creates walls of solid peat under the ground that act as a barrier, preventing water from escaping.
 These techniques are aimed at restoring water levels across the bogs and rewetting the surface, allowing active peat formation to continue.

 During this project, we will work with landowners in the restoration of sites.
-This project will provide an improved habitat for bog specialist species such as the bog jumper spider (Heliophanus dampfi) and Large heath butterfly (Coenonympha tullia).
+This project will provide an improved habitat for bog specialist species such as the Bog Sun Jumper Spider (Heliophanus dampfi) and Large Heath Butterfly (Coenonympha tullia).
 It will also provide improved habitat connectivity across the Slamannan Plateau allowing species and individuals to move between sites.

 (c) Lorne Gill